‘One Piece’ Chapter 943 Spoilers: Wano’s Darkest Secret Revealed, Sanji And Zoro Team Up To Save Toko

-One Piece Chapter 943 is yet to be officially released but spoilers are already surfacing on the web.
-The upcoming chapter of One Piece will be featuring the reactions of the people all around the Land of Wano after Shogun Kurozumi executed Shimotsuki Yasuie, also known as Tonoyasu, a former daimyo of the Hakumai who’s affiliated to the late Kozuki Oden.
+One Piece Chapter 943 is yet to be officially released, but spoilers are already surfacing on the web.
+The upcoming chapter of One Piece will be featuring the reactions of the people all around the Land of Wano after Shogun Kurozumi executed Shimotsuki Yasuie — also known as Tonoyasu — a former daimyo of the Hakumai who’s affiliated to the late Kozuki Oden.

 In the spoilers posted at Oro Jackson, One Piece Chapter 943 started with Kinemon and Inuarashi crying over Tonoyasu’s death.
-Kinemon and Inuarashi remembered the memories they shared with Tonoyasu when the Land of Wano was still governed by Lord Oden.
-After Tonoyasu was killed, the people of Ebisu Town went wild, shouting and laughing while tears are falling down from their eyes.
-Shogun Orochi’s subordinates tried to drive them out of the Flower Capital but they refused to leave.
+Kinemon and Inuarashi remembered the memories they shared with Tonoyasu, when the Land of Wano was still governed by Lord Oden.
+After Tonoyasu was killed, the people of Ebisu Town went wild, shouting and laughing while tears fell from their eyes.
+Shogun Orochi’s subordinates tried to drive them out of the Flower Capital, but they refused to leave.

-Meanwhile, though she knew that her father is no longer breathing, Toko still decided to go to Tonoyasu’s location which resulted in her to be discovered by Shogun Orochi.
+Meanwhile — though she knew that her father was no longer breathing — Toko still decided to go to Tonoyasu’s location.
+This resulted in her being discovered by Shogun Orochi.
 Upon seeing the girl who ruined his banquet, Shogun Orochi immediately ordered his men to kill Toko.
 Luckily for Toko, Roronoa Zoro and Vinsmoke Sanji came to defend her.
 Zoro’s rage started to build up after learning what Orochi did to the people of Ebisu Town.

 ニュース｜フィギュアページに「モンキー・D・ルフィ」「ナミ」のアイテムを追加！ #onepiece https://t.co/raQJniLgf8 pic.twitter.com/tdbeGawvvK